 - Create a new ScienceOpen Collection in your workspace and customize its landing page.

 - Populate your Collection with content from the ScienceOpen platform.
-ScienceOpen has aggregated over 32 million articles and article records and any of this can be added to a Collection from the ScienceOpen search results.
+ScienceOpen has aggregated over 33 million articles and article records and any of this can be added to a Collection from the ScienceOpen search results.
 Are there articles missing on our platform you would like to include in your collection?
 Just sign into MyScienceOpen, go to your private Dashboard and request them by submitting a list of DOIs, DOAJ or PubMed IDs.

 - Write an Editorial.
 ScienceOpen provides a simple tool to publish an editorial for your collection, explaining the selection principles, focus, and scope of the collection.
 Editorials are assigned a CC BY 4.0 license and a Crossref DOI, just like an ordinary Open Access research article.

 - Provide explanatory comments on the most significant papers.
 It is suggested that these are brief, structured remarks of one or two sentences, explaining why this paper is particularly important for your research community.
 These will be key in kick-starting discussions around research papers.